cppitems/cppitems/items/005/item.md

 ```

 To reveal the actual types we can use the method introduced above.

+> Side topic: why are `lambda` functions actually attractive?
+> - what are the actual alternatives:
+>   - 1) free standing functions -> cannot be defined "inline" and cannot "capture"
+>   - 2) classes with user defined constructors and overloaded `operator=(...)` -> cannot be defined "inline"

 ### Types produced by "high level" language features